GLOBAL MARKETS-Euro slips, sentiment sours after Greek vote

 By Herbert Lash

-NEW YORK, June 18 The euro fell on Monday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.
+NEW YORK, June 18 The euro fell and long-dated government debt prices rose o n M onday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections soon gave way to pessimism about the nagging debt crisis still facing the euro zone.

-Market reaction was choppy as voters gave parties supporting Greece's economic bail-out a majority o n S unday, easing fears of a break-up in the euro zone and helping risk assets to rally, at least initially.
+Voters gave a majority to parties supporting Greece's economic bail-out o n S unday, easing worries about a break-up in the euro zone and boosting risk assets initially.

-Safe-haven government debt gained in light volume as investors shrugged off Greece's election results and awaited a two-day meeting of Federal Reserve policymakers that starts on Tue sday for signs of new stimulus measures.
+But a relief rally among risk assets fizzled and prices of safe-havens such as bonds rose.
+Yields on Spanish and Italian bonds also climbed in a clear sign that the Greek election did not remove investor concerns about the region's debt crisis.

-Investors also awaited news from Mexico, where world leaders at a G20 summit were set to put pressure on the euro zone to outline a lasting strategy to save the single currency.
+"The win in Greece does not really resolve anything.
+It's still going to be tough for Greece," said Boris Schlossberg, managing director at investment advisory firm BK Asset Management in New York.
+"And with Spanish and Italian yields at high levels, the credit market remained skeptical that Europe is going to get out of the debt crisis."

 * Asx Alert-Merger With Canadian Company WCB Resources-Gbz.Ax